 Of course!
-Before booking, all peeps get a link to one or more full galleries.
+Before booking, all peeps get a link to multiple full galleries.
 That way you are able to see the full spectrum of a typical day.
 The stuff you see on social media is not reflective of any photographer’s full body of work.

 While you’ll have personal printing and sharing rights, I’ll retain the copyright to the images themselves.
 This is standard with 99% of photographers, since copyright really means “I took the photo”.

 That’s a good question!
-Some dates are reserved for personal adventures, but most of my schedule revolves around clients and when their elopements are.
+Some dates are reserved for personal adventures, but most of my schedule revolves around couples and when their elopements are, as well as the best time to elope in certain regions.
 So in reality, the sooner you book, the more likely your date is available!

 “We were just overwhelmed with Sam’s help in finding essentially our wedding location.
-She planned out several different places for our actual portraits.
 I knew from the moment we met in Crater Lake for our engagement photos that she was gonna HAVE to be the one who captures our wedding day.
 She’s everything rolled into ONE.”